Logging Expected Output

 Python Logger

-If you’re logging your runs via EvaluateRun,
+If you’re logging your runs via EvaluateRun, you can set the expected output using theground_truth

 parameter in the workflow creation methods.